NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

 7. Assign the pull request to `Mahdi Robbani` or  `Natalie Kurtys`
 8. Press the `Create pull request` button

-[Here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is a guide to editing files on GitHub if you need futher help.
+[Here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is a guide to editing files on GitHub if you need further help.

 *Note: All files should be edited according to the [style guide](#markdown-style-guide).*